How to Sell Engineering Services

 - Unlike engineering, which is super deterministic and causal, sales and marketing deals with correlation and partially-observable variables in the form of human behavior.

 - Unlike the world of product sales, you’re selling things that don’t exist yet (i.e. your services).
+With a tangible product, there’s automatic trust transferred.
+Not so with a service.

 - Just because you know you can help solve certain problems, doesn’t mean strangers will believe you can solve their problems.
+You can’t just say “trust us”.
+You have to show them they can trust you.

 The best thing you can do for your sanity and well-being is accept that reality, and then do your best to gather feedback and fail fast (reach out for details on that).